PeterNaydenov/morph/README.md

 ### Setup a development environment
 Setting up your development environment for working with the Morph components will help you to get the most out of it.
 First, what you need to do is to start showing HTML markup inside JavaScript.
 For editor 'Video Studio Code', you can use an extension [es6-string-html](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html).
 Now simple comment will turn your HTML string into colored HTML markup.

 Second - make sure that `emmet` works for your javascript files.
 For editor 'Video Studio Code', go to settings, write 'emmet' in search box.
 Find a section 'Emmet: Include Languages' and press 'Add item'.
 Set item 'javascript' and value 'html'.
 Save settings.
-Now you can write HTML markup in your JS files.
+Now you can write emmet snippets to speed up your markup writing.

 ### A Component Snippet for VS Code